mlpcon/notes/OP.md

 During the con, most activity and interaction will occur on the con thread and/or CyTube

 >What now?
-- Take the survey at https://forms.gle/D1q6P7mV39Bc6foR6
+- Apply to host a panel or event at https://forms.gle/QE4AfEm4JU2dqyf67
-- Take the survey at https://forms.gle/D1q6P7mV39Bc6foR6
+- Apply to be a vendor at https://forms.gle/Ba3XggLdMUo7iLSH8
-- Take the survey at https://forms.gle/D1q6P7mV39Bc6foR6
+- Recruit others to be panelists or vendors
 - Discuss how we can make this year's con better here in thread
 - Take the initiative and reach out to people who would make for a good interview, guests from the show or others in the fandom that aren't from the board (don't lie to them; if you are uncomfortable actually performing the interview, we can get someone to help with that)
 - Make some art of our con mascots